Portland General Electric Company research snapshot

 ai Confidence

-High for current quote, market cap, share count, FY2025 revenue, net income, dividend, and technical references.
+High for current quote, market cap, share count, Q2 2026 results, FY2025 revenue, net income, dividend, and analyst price target range.
 Medium for future price ranges because Oregon regulatory decisions, wildfire costs, and interest rate changes can shift utility valuations quickly.

 investment Certainty

 Medium.
-POR provides essential electricity service with regulated returns, but single-state concentration, wildfire exposure, the capital spending cycle, and the elevated P/E multiple limit the margin of safety at the current price.
+POR provides essential electricity service with regulated returns and showed constructive Q2 regulatory and load progress, but single-state concentration, wildfire exposure, the capital spending cycle, and negative free cash flow limit the margin of safety at the current price.

 Quick verdict table